 Credit reporting bureaus are independent agencies that maintain an ongoing record of your financial life.
 This includes everything from bank accounts to loans to payment history.
+There are four credit reporting organizations:

 Why do creditors report your financial data to the bureaus?